 Film Review: Greta

-Isabelle Huppert and Chloë Grace Moretz in 'Greta'.
+Isabelle Huppert and Chloë Grace Moretz push boundaries in a mother of a thriller, 'Greta'.

 Isabelle Huppert and Chloë Grace Moretz